Metal Strings: Main Cast

 Alain Ou is the founder and drummer of the band Silent6, predating the formation of Reign in Slumber.
 He has also collaborated with Doch Chkae as a vocalist.

 Nara Tsutra plays bass for the band.

 Nel Briones, a metal vocalist from the Philippines, is also part of the band.
 She is known for her work with another project called White Widow, founded by Chester Masangya and herself, which has been active since 2019.
 White Widow has collaborated with various artists and released multiple works, including 'Holographic Genocide' in April 2021 through Black Ring Rituals, featuring artwork by Roman Soleno and John Ivan Pollo.
 Nel joined Reign in Slumber in 2023, following the Slam City Seam Reap Festival.

-Ronan Kemp, also known as Ronan, is the guitarist from the UK.
+Ronin Kemp, also known as Ronin, is the guitarist from the UK.

 Additional cast

 Vanntin Hoeurn is a former member of Silent6 and Reign in Slumber, appearing in old footage in the film.
 Mourin Terry is part of the background cast.
 Pheakta Mony plays the role of a bartender.
 Thida Khum, Roem-Sotong An, Samai Touch, Vichet Pen, and Sovicheapanha Phan are among the crowd members.